Epidiah/The-Night-Writer/lol.md

 6    | Something over-the-top happens, but you fully succeed regardless of points needed.
 Something wild happens!

 For all dice, 1 is the same, and the highest number is a full success but over-the-top.
 So the larger the die, the more reliable you are.

+## Tedium

+Some tedium will be good.
+But we want the prep for it to be interesting and the final result memorable.

+# Playing Through the Eras

+Set it up so that folks can dial into the era of comic or cartoon they want to play in.